spacetelescope/jwst/docs/jwst/cube_build/main.rst

 -----------
 It is assumed that the ``assign_wcs`` step has been applied to the data, attaching the distortion and pointing information to the image(s).
-It is also assumed that the ``photom`` step has been applied to convert the pixel values from units of countrate to surface brightness.
+It is also assumed that the ``photom`` step has been applied to convert the pixel values from units of count rate to surface brightness.
 This step will only work with MIRI or NIRSpec IFU data.

 Instrument Information
 ----------------------